yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-	10-no_more_js : script that deletes all the .js files in the current directory and all its subfolders 12-newest_files : script that displays the 10 newest files in the current directory 13-unique : script that takes a list of words as input and prints only words that appear exactly once
+	10-no_more_js : script that deletes all the .js files in the current directory and all its subfolders 12-newest_files : script that displays the 10 newest files in the current directory 13-unique : script that takes a list of words as input and prints only words that appear exactly once 14-findthatword : script to display lines containing the pattern root from the file /etc/passwd